Diet talk is everywhere

 - Laugh as if they made a joke.

 - “I’m not interested in having this conversation.”

 - “I don’t talk about diets or weight loss.”

 - “I support you, but I don’t need to hear about your diet.”

 - “Life’s too short to get so anxious over one meal.”

-- "I’ve been working really hard at accepting my body, and this feels like a setback.
+- "I’ve been working really hard at accepting my body, and then you say that.
 Let’s talk about something else.”

 - “How many diets have you been on?
 How many led to the long-term results you were hoping for?”

-You can of course feel compassionate towards dieters, who are likely to be struggling underneath.
+You are allowed to feel compassionate towards dieters, who are likely to be struggling underneath.

-You do not need to convert others to not dieting to validate your own experience.
+You do not need to convert others to your way of thinking to validate your own experience.